BruceEckel/AtomicKotlin-hugo/content/atomickotlin/index.md

 Eckel and Svetlana Isakova.

 December 9, 2020: The eBook is finished and published on [Leanpub](https://leanpub.com/AtomicKotlin).
-The Stepik version will be available soon, and we hope to get the the print book should appear within the next couple of months.
+The print book is available starting January 11, 2020.

-- We *thought* the book was done before but ended up going over and over the material, and adding material for Kotlin 1.4 and found lots of things to improve.
-It's really done now, and this is the version that will go into print.
+- We *thought* the book was done before but ended up going over and over it, and adding material for Kotlin 1.4.
+We found lots of things to improve.
+It's really done now, and this is the version that is in print.
 Thanks for your patience and we hope you enjoy the book!

 ### Announcement during the October 2018 KotlinConf opening keynote:<br/><br/>